 Making a Request

-An instructor offering a large-section of a freshman or sophomore level course with a traditional high percentage of D/F grades can request S.I. by contacting the director of the Academic Support Center, ideally in the middle of the semester that precedes the semester when S.I. would be provided.
+An instructor offering a large-section of a freshman or sophomore level course with a traditional high percentage of D/F grades can request S.I. by contacting Campus Tutorial Services ideally in the middle of the semester that precedes the semester when S.I. would be provided.